hmleal/irish-eircode-dataset/README.md

 The dataset is organized in a structured format and includes the following information:

 - Eircode
-- Address details (e.g., town/city, county)
+- Address details (e.g., first_line, second_line, city, county and address_type)
-- Geographical coordinates (latitude and longitude)
+- ~~Geographical coordinates (latitude and longitude)~~

 ## Usage

 ### Data Format

 The dataset is available in CSV format for easy integration into various applications and systems.
-You can use the dataset for:

-- Address validation
-- Geocoding
-- Spatial analysis
-- Research purposes

 Feel free to use the dataset in your projects and applications.

 ## Contributing